lucidrains/AMIE-pytorch/README.md

 Implementation of the general framework for <a href="https://arxiv.org/abs/2401.05654">AMIE</a>, from the paper "Towards Conversational Diagnostic AI", out of Google Deepmind

+Reach out to me if you are at least a 3rd year medical student, have kept up with the current state of deep learning, and interested in this project.

 ## Citations

 ```bibtex